 What happens during prolapse repair?

-The specifics of your prolapse repair surgery will depend on the several factors specific to your diagnosis.
+The specifics of your prolapse repair surgery will depend on several factors specific to your diagnosis.
 Your surgeon will customize your procedure to give you the best possible outcome.

 There are several different procedures that may be involved in prolapse repair.